 Phone: (907) 322-4391

-John Sloan was elected in June 2007 and is the board Secretary.
+John Sloan was elected to the board in June 2007 and is currently the board's Vice Chairman.
 He retired from the Delta/Greely School District in 2002 after teaching for 21 years.
-John owns and operates the Buffalo Center Drive-In in Delta Junction.
-John has been active in the Delta community since 1981 when he and wife Linda arrived.
+John owns/operates the Buffalo Center Drive-In in Delta Junction.
+He has been active in the Delta community since 1981, when he and his wife, Linda, arrived.
 They raised four children in Delta, which offered the opportunity to be involved in various youth and community activities.
-John has served on the Delta Greely Hockey Assoc. board of directors, coached hockey, little league and girl's softball.
-He has also been a member of the Delta Junction City Council, LEPC, Delta Lion's Club and Delta Chamber of Commerce.
-In 2005, John traveled to Sri Lanka with a small group from Fairbanks to aid in the Tsunami Relief effort and then returned later that year to visit friends he made there.
+John has served on the Delta Greely Hockey Assoc. board of directors, coached hockey, little league and girls' softball.
+He has also been a member of the Delta Junction City Council, LEPC, Delta Lion's Club, Delta Chamber of Commerce and Pioneers of Alaska Igloo 35.
+In 2005, John traveled to Sri Lanka with a small group from Fairbanks to aid in the Tsunami Relief Effort and has since returned two more times.
 John enjoys reading, kayaking, biking and snowboarding.
-District 6 seat will be up for election in 2013.

-Phone: (907) 683-2411
+Phone: (907) 460-5010

-Bill Nordmark was appointed to the Board in 1995 to fill a vacancy; he currently serves as Chairman of the Board.
-Bill lives in Healy and owns and operates Motel Nord Haven.
-He represents Golden Valley's members who reside along the Parks Highway from Nenana to Cantwell.
-A 16-year old looking for a job first brought Bill to the Denali Park area.
+Bill Nordmark joined the Board in 1995 and currently serves as Secretary.
+Bill lives in Healy and owned and operated Motel Nord Haven for many years.
+He represents those GVEA members who reside along the Parks Highway from MP 330 near Skinny's Halfway Inn to MP 210 at Cantwell.
+As a 16-year-old looking for a job, Bill came to the Denali Park area.
 After serving his country in the US Air Force and attending college, he returned to Healy in 1966 with his wife, Patsy, to raise their three daughters.
-Bill was one of the original founders of the Tri-Valley Volunteer Fire Department where he served as chief and an EMT for 19 years.
-District 7 seat will be up for election in 2015.
+Bill was one of the original founders of the Tri-Valley Volunteer Fire Department, where he served as chief and an EMT for 19 years.
+Bill also served as Chairman of the board for ten years.